 The term "ADHD" is thrown around casually when talking about how distracted we are by technology, but now scientists have found a link between constant phone notifications, hyperactivity, and short attention spans in adults.

-This is based on the findings of research published in May of 2016 by the University of British of Columbia, which looked at a group of 221 young people in an experimental distraction setting.
+This is based on the findings of research published earlier this month by the University of British of Columbia, which looked at a group of 221 young people in an experimental distraction setting.
 The group spent one week with phone notifications on vibrate and phones within reach, and another week with phone notifications on silent while their phones were away.
 Throughout these periods, researchers measured the productivity and anxiety levels of each individual.

 During the week with constant notifications, the group reported a higher level of distraction and anxiousness than they did when their notifications were shut off.
 The study group also complained about inattentiveness and boredom.
 None of the individuals studied had actually been diagnosed with ADHD before.